KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 at their harmonic layer
 to assist in the unfolding of others.

-They incarnate across many worlds.
+They incarnate across worlds within expressions that permit it.
 They awaken in key lifetimes
 to heal, to teach,
 or to catalyze awakening.